-While O’Brien doesn’t advise anyone to seek out a partner specifically because he or she has a business that’s losing money, it's worth noting that the negative numbers of one person in a marriage can help both spouses.
-The spouse who’s losing money may not take advantage of some deductions, including those dealing with the house, but the spouse who’s making money may use the loss as a tax write-off.
-“This is also true of high medical expenses,” O’Brien said.
+While it isn’t advisable to seek out a partner specifically because they have a business that’s losing money, it's worth noting that the negative numbers of one person in a marriage can help both spouses.
+The spouse who’s losing money – say, in business - may not be able to take advantage of some deductions, including those dealing with the house.
+The spouse who’s making money may be able to take those unused tax deductions and claim the other’s loss as a tax write-off on a joint return.

-A spouse may contribute to an individual retirement account (IRA) even if he or she doesn’t work.
-Additionally, said Antonioli, the point at which the IRA benefits are phased out based on income are dramatically higher for married couples than they are for single people.
+- Additionally, the point at which the IRA benefits are phased out based on income are dramatically higher for married couples than they are for single people.

-Being married can help a wealthy person protect the assets he leaves behind when he dies.
-Under federal tax laws, you can leave any amount of money to a spouse without generating estate tax, so this exemption protects the deceased’s estate until the spouse dies.
+Being married can help a wealthy person protect the assets they leave behind.
+Under federal tax laws, you can leave any amount of money to a spouse without generating estate tax, so this exemption can usually protect the deceased’s estate from taxation until the surviving spouse dies.

-This one is simple: If the spouses have to file just one tax return, there’s a good chance that it will take less time to assemble the paperwork—at least for the one not doing the taxes—and cost less to have it prepared.
+This one is simple: If the spouses have to file just one tax return, there’s a good chance that it will take less time to assemble the paperwork—at least for the one not doing the taxes—and cost less to prepare.

 There are tax benefits to nuptials, but some drawbacks exist as well.
 They don’t mean you shouldn’t get hitched; just consider them unwelcome gifts, along with that third toaster oven and the cheap fondue set.

-First, once you sign the joint return, you are fully responsible for every number that’s in it.
+- Once you sign the joint return, you are fully responsible for every number that’s in it.
 If your spouse fudges a figure, you’re equally liable for the consequences.
-The University of Denver’s Kevin O’Brien noted that you aren’t responsible for your spouse’s mistakes or deliberate omissions if they happened in the years before you married or if you can prove that you didn’t know about them.
+However, you aren’t responsible for your spouse’s mistakes or deliberate omissions if they happened in the years before you married or if you can prove that you didn’t know about them.

-Also, it might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical expenses, given the combined income, unless one or both of you had significant expenses.
-And finally, if there’s a garnishment for an unpaid loan or child support against a spouse, a refund could be delayed or blocked, O'Brien said.
+- It might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical expenses (currently, it must be greater than 10%), given the combined income, unless one or both of you had significant health care expenses.

 Get every deduction